U.S. stocks fall, yields up after Fed boosts rate hike expectations

 U.S. private employers maintained a steady pace of hiring and added more jobs than expected in October, and the trade deficit hit a seven-month low in September as exports rebounded while a jump in new orders buoyed activity in the services sector.

-The U.S. dollar index was up 0.8 percent and earlier hit its highest since against Aug.
-7. The euro was down almost 1 percent against the dollar.
+The U.S. dollar index .DXY was up 0.8 percent and earlier hit its highest since against Aug.
+7. The euro EUR= was down almost 1 percent against the dollar.

 The S&P 500's drop was led by a 1 percent decline in the energy sector that ended a five-day rally as oil prices fell.